SkylinePrewar/arch-linux/INSTALLATION.md

 ├─/dev/nvme0n1p2 259:2    0    64G  0 part
 └─/dev/nvme0n1p3 259:3    0   1.8T  0 part
 ```
+> [!NOTE]
+> If the disk does not show up, make sure the disk controller is not in RAID mode.

 `/dev/nvme0n1` is the main drive for me.